How often have you finished writing your essay and run a word count check to realize you’re way behind the required word count?

 8. Use transition words

-A good writer has the ability to transition from one point to the other while keeping readers engaged.
-That’s exactly what you need to aim for while writing college papers.
+A good writer can transition from one point to another while keeping readers engaged.
+That’s precisely what you need to aim for while writing college papers.

-However, this trick also comes handy when you’re trying to make your essay longer.
+However, this trick also comes in handy when trying to make your essay longer.

 Words or phrases used to link sentences are referred to as transition words.
 Some examples include: